-- We need a linear predictor of the same form as in linear regression βx - In theory, such a linear predictor can generate any type of number as a prediction, positive, negative, or zero - We choose a suitable distribution for the type of data we are predicting (normal for any number, gamma for positive numbers, binomial for binary responses, Poisson for counts) - We create a link function which maps the mean of the distribution onto the set of all possible linear prediction results, which is the whole real line $(-\infty, \infty)$. - The inverse of the link function takes the linear predictor to the actual prediction
+- We need a linear predictor of the same form as in linear regression $\beta x$ - In theory, such a linear predictor can generate any type of number as a prediction, positive, negative, or zero - We choose a suitable distribution for the type of data we are predicting (normal for any number, gamma for positive numbers, binomial for binary responses, Poisson for counts) - We create a link function which maps the mean of the distribution onto the set of all possible linear prediction results, which is the whole real line (-∞, ∞). - The inverse of the link function takes the linear predictor to the actual prediction

-- Ordinary linear regression has identity link (no transformation by the link function) and uses the normal distribution - If one is predicting an inherently positive quantity, one may want to use the log link since e^x is always positive. - An alternative to using a generalized linear model with an log link, is to transform the data using the log.
-This is a device that works well with measurement data and may be usable in other cases
+- Ordinary linear regression has identity link (no transformation by the link function) and uses the normal distribution - If one is predicting an inherently positive quantity, one may want to use the log link since ex is always positive. - An alternative to using a generalized linear model with a log link, is to transform the data using the log.
+This is a device that works well with measurement data and may be usable in other cases, but it cannot be used for o/1 data or for count data that may be o.